Tej-Sharma/flower-classifier-tensorflow/README.md

 # flower-classifier-tensorflow
-A simple classifier to distinguish between three types of flower species.
+A simple classifier to distinguish between three types of flower species using TensorFlow and Pandas.